rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. (Done) Drop support for React 0.13 and use React 0.14, fix all the deprecation warnings
 1. (Done) Provide touch support
 1. (Done) Indicators derived from other indicators
+1. use d3.functor for `ScatterSeries` and add an example
+1. add `yAccessorNarrow` to all basic Series (added to `HistogramSeries`)

 #### New Chart types
 1. (Done) Scatter chart
 1. Volume Profile
 1. Line break
+1. OHLC Chart

 #### New Indicators
 1. (Done) ATR